RubensZimbres/Hacking_Utilities/README.md

 # 2.OSINT Tools

 This piece of Python code calls Google Cloud Vision API and returns text in images/pictures, web pages that refer to that image, labels (objects) and landmarks, sometimes including geolocation.
-Get your new Google Cloud account, 300 USD in credits and activate the Vision API.Then, ```gcloud init```
+Set up a Google Cloud account and activate the Vision API.Then, ```gcloud init```  and run the Python code.

 <hr>